django-cms/django-cms/docs/topics/permissions.rst

     CMS_PERMISSION = True

-The third one is controlled by the "**Can use Structure mode**" Django permission.
+The third is controlled by the "**Can use Structure mode**" Django permission.

 *****************
 View restrictions